 - Any condition that causes chronic or intractable pain where conventional treatments and therapies haven’t worked

-Other Information on the Alabama Medical Marijuana Process
+Other Information on the AL Medical Marijuana License Process

-Those hoping that MMJ in Alabama will lead to recreational cannabis in other states are likely to be disappointed.
+Those hoping that MMJ in Alabama will lead to recreational cannabis are likely to be disappointed.
 Even lawmakers who supported this bill are adamant that the state will only permit marijuana for medical reasons.

 In its current form, it is stricter than many other MMJ programs in the United States.
 Here is some further information based on what we know at present.

 MMJ patients in Alabama will NOT be allowed to smoke or vape cannabis.
-It is also illegal to put cannabis into food, sell it as a raw plant, or cover it in sugar!
-However, eligible cardholders can avail of capsules, topicals, liquids, and oils for use in an inhaler, and non-sugar-coated gelatinous cubes, lozenges, or cuboids.
+It is also illegal to put cannabis into food such as cookies or candies, sell it as a raw plant, or cover it in sugar!
+However, eligible cardholders can avail of capsules, oils, tablets, tinctures, creams, gels, and liquids & oils for use in an inhaler.
 Other legal forms of consumption include nebulizers, suppositories, and transdermal patches.

 No. It will remain illegal to cultivate cannabis at home.
 Only companies with the requisite licenses can grow marijuana in Alabama.

 Where Can I Use My Medical Marijuana Card Alabama?

 Even as an MMJ cardholder, you can only use marijuana in a private residence.
 Please note that the state has no plans to protect employees with medical cannabis cards.
 You can still have your contract terminated for testing positive for THC metabolites during a drug screening.
 Employers don’t have to permit or accommodate the use of MMJ.